 On Halloween 2016, IA produced FUNHOUSE, an immersive experience of art installations and performances in a prewar Victorian Harlem brownstone.
 In February 2017, IA debuted TRANSFIGURE at Roulette Intermedium, completing a triptych of collaboratively written, evening-length musical compositions that integrate lighting, video, and choreography, Other season activities include a gala performance hosted by Pulitzer Prize-winning composer Aaron Jay Kernis, an appearance on the Detroit Institute of Art’s Friday Night Live series in March, a double bill with composer-performer ensemble Grant Wallace Band at Littlefield in Brooklyn, and a National Sawdust Summer Labs Residency.

 IA is fiscally sponsored by Bang on a Can, and is the recipient of a 2018 New York State Council for the Arts grant and a 2017 Foundation for Contemporary Arts Emergency Grant.
-Their debut album Dissections will be released via New Amsterdam Records in Spring 2018.
+Their debut album Dissections was released via New Amsterdam Records in Spring 2018.

 "sometimes haunting sometimes hilarious and consistently mesmerizing" - Christian Kriegeskotte, I Care If You Listen

 “a flight of musical follies touching down briefly amidst austere harmonic totems, absurdist cowboy music, and vaudevillian settings of warning labels... work that reeks of form, structure, and development.” - Mike Compitello, New Music Box

 “A wide palette of musical elements, the puzzle of implications harnessed through sounds and their disparate references... sophisticated and dynamic sense of stylistic hybridity.” - Ted Hearne, Mutterings